-Café Kitsuné – the space is small, you can drink inside but I love to do take away and bring it for a walk through Palais Royal.
-Iced or Hot latte is my go-to drink depending on the weather.
+Café Kitsuné – the space is small, you can drink inside but I love to do takeaway and bring it for a walk through Palais Royal.
+Iced or Hot latte is my go-to drink, depending on the weather.
 Update!
-They have a new larger Louvre Location which is very close to their smaller outpost.
-They open at 8:30 which is amazing!
+They have a new, more prominent Louvre Location, which is very close to their more minor outpost.
+They open at 8:30, which is fantastic!
 Most craft coffee spots don’t open until 10.
-I am usually walking around Paris shooting images and waiting for one place to open.
+I usually walk around Paris shooting images and waiting for one place to open.

-Boot Café – My favorite area to stay in Paris is the Marais and Boot have always been a pretty quick walk.
-They just don’t open until 10 am, which I am usually on my second cup by then.
-It is super small so depending on the time of day, you are best to ask for it to go. (emporter si’il vous plaît)
+Boot Café – My favorite area to stay in Paris is the Marais, and Boot has always been a pretty quick walk.
+They just don’t open until 10 am, and I am usually on my second cup by then.
+It is super tiny so depending on the time of day, you should ask for it to go. (emporter si’il vous plaît)

-You can eat here (avocado toast is a popular menu item) or you can get coffee to go.
-They now open at 8 am which is a dream for early risers.
+You can eat here (avocado toast is a popular menu item), or you can get coffee to go.
+They now open at 8 am, which is a dream for early risers.
 I usually stop here for my first coffee of the day.
 A café crème will be around 4 euros.
-They only take card no cash.
+They only take cards, not cash.

-Brasserie Barbès – This was not around when I lived across the street but it is a nice addition to the neighborhood.
+Brasserie Barbès – This was not around when I lived across the street but it is an excellent addition to the neighborhood.
 They offer food as well but I have never tried it, just the coffee.

-Cuillier – Try their yogurt it is SO good.
-But also their coffee is great.
+Cuillier – Try their yogurt.
+It is SO good.
+But also their coffee is excellent.

-Dreamin Man The space is super small.
+Dreamin Man The space is super tiny.
 You can grab a coffee and fresh pastries here.
 It opens at 8:30 am.

-Caféothèque – the coffee is great and the ambiance is great.
+Caféothèque – the coffee is excellent, and the ambiance is great.
 I wouldn’t recommend it for wifi.
 I have never had good luck here.

-Ob-la-di – I lived around the corner and didn’t go often but this is a hot spot for bloggers and is Instagram friendly if that is what you are looking for.
-They offer food options as well.
+Ob-la-di – I lived around the corner and didn’t go often, but this is a hot spot for bloggers and is Instagram-friendly if that is what you want.
+Ob-la-di offers food options as well.

-Passager – located not far from the famous croissant spot Blé Sucre (it is on my list for one of the best croissants in Paris) They have a much larger space than some of the other spots in the Marais.
+Passager – located not far from the famous croissant spot Blé Sucre (it is on my list for one of the best croissants in Paris), Pasager has a much larger space than some of the other spots in the Marais.

-Republique of Coffee – the space is a good size and located in the Upper Marais.
-They also offer food options.
-Each week, they highlight another coffee roaster so their menu is always changing.
+Republique of Coffee – the space is a good size and is located in the Upper Marais.
+Republique of Coffee also offer food options.
+Each week, they highlight another coffee roaster, so their menu is constantly changing.